EIN-lab/pupillometry-raspi/README.md

 sudo reboot
 ```

-The above is almost word-by-work copied from the [official documentation](https://www.raspberrypi.org/documentation/hardware/display/troubleshooting.md) where you can also find a lot more troubleshooting information.
+The above is almost word-by-word copied from the [official documentation](https://www.raspberrypi.org/documentation/hardware/display/troubleshooting.md) where you can also find a lot more troubleshooting information.

 ###### Camera